-The sales of a substantial number of the shares and/or the exercise and sale of a substantial number of the pre-funded warrants in the public market or the perception that these sales might occur could depress the market price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
+The sales of a substantial number of the shares and/or the exercise and sale of a substantial number of the pre-funded warrants and common stock purchase warrants in the public market or the perception that these sales might occur could depress the market price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
 We are unable to predict the effect that sales may have on the prevailing market price of our common stock.
 In addition, the sale of substantial amounts of our common stock could adversely impact the price of our common stock.
 The sale, or the availability for sale, of a large number of shares of our common stock in the public market could cause the price of our common stock to decline.
-As of December 31, 2023, 8,154,695 of the 27,689,692 pre-funded warrants have been exercised.